Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms: High-resolution Experiments

 \subsection{High-resolution UTKFace}

-{In this experiment, we test three candidate methods on UTKFace with two resolutions, i.e., $128\times 128$ and $192\times 192$.
+In this experiment, we test three candidate methods on UTKFace with two resolutions, i.e., $128\times 128$ and $192\times 192$.
 Most training setups are consistent with Section \ref{sec:utkface} except that we let $\nu=900$ when implementing CcGAN (SVDL+ILI).
 Please see Supp.\ \ref{supp:utkface_hd_setups} for details.
-The quantitative and visual results are shown in Table~\ref{tab:utkface_hd_main_results} and Fig.~\ref{fig:utkface_hd_visual_results}.
+The quantitative and visual results are shown in Table~\ref{tab:high_resolution_results} and Fig.~\ref{fig:hd_visual_results}.
 We can see CcGAN substantially outperforms two cGANs.
-Fake images generated from cGAN (150 classes) are visually unrealistic and less diverse. cGAN (concat) cannot control the image generation via conditioning ages.}
+Fake images generated from cGAN (150 classes) are visually unrealistic and less diverse. cGAN (concat) cannot condition image generation on age.